akshell/docs/guide/request.rst

 Note that each pattern in the example has a string name (``'index'``, ``'profile'``, etc.); it's optional and intended for reconstructing a path of a particular resource.
-This task is reverse to dispatching; it can arise, for example, when you need to redirect the user to this resource.
+This task is reverse to dispatching; it can arise, for example, when you need to redirect a user to this resource.

 A resource path can be reconstructed in-place, but this approach is